First time in... Sri Lanka

 For a relatively small island, Sri Lanka has a remarkable cultural diversity.
 It is said that Sri Lanka has more festivals than any other country in the world.
 With four main religions on the island, Sri Lanka has a legacy of colourful celebrations and religious festivals.
 See more >

 Splendours of Sri Lanka

-This outstanding introductory tour to Sri Lanka combines the cultural triangle’s ancient cities with scenic hill country, man-made marvels and abundant wildlife.
+This outstanding introductory tour to Sri Lanka for the solo traveller combines the Cultural Triangle’s ancient cities with scenic hill country, man-made marvels and abundant wildlife.
 Explore Kandy, the last Sinhalese city to fall to the British, and search for leopards and sloth bears in Wilpattu National Park.
-Finish the tour with a relaxing 2-night stay on one of the island’s golden palm-fringed beaches….
+Finish the tour with a relaxing 2-night stay on one of the island’s golden palm-fringed beaches....
 See more >

 Cox & Kings offers a number of other group and private tours to Sri Lanka.
 Alternatively, if you are interested in a tailor-made itinerary, please either call one of our specialist travel consultants or complete our tailor-made request form and one of our experts will get back to you to help you plan an itinerary.Share: [Sassy_Social_Share]